Safety reflector: Issue

 Fatal traffic accidents at night often involve vehicles with drivers who fail to see pedestrians or bicyclists until they are too close to avoid collision.
 Reflectors are expected to increase visibility and contribute to safety.

 History

 The reflector was first invented in 1917 in Nice by Henri Chrétien to provide the army a communication system the enemy could not intercept.
-Patent is labelled cataphote in 1923.
+The patent is labelled cataphote in 1923.

 The cataphote was also invented by Garbarini by combining a convex lens and concave mirror.
 It was used for aviation, safety in Switzerland and advertising in France.